 7. Chris Murphy

-Connecticut Senator Chris Murphy is definitely someone I would trust to do the work of creating and enforcing gun regulations as president.
+Connecticut Sen. Chris Murphy is definitely someone I would trust to do the work of creating and enforcing gun regulations as president.
 After the tragic Sandy Hook shooting on Dec.
 14, 2012, Murphy raged against the country's lack of courage to stand up to the NRA and demand action to prevent anymore gun-ridden horrific scenes.
 If fixing the terrible issue of mass gun violence, Murphy is a strong contender for 2020.

 8. Joe Kennedy III

-Massachusetts Representative Joe Kennedy III is the grandson of Robert “Bobby" F. Kennedy, JFK's younger brother.
+Massachusetts Rep. Joe Kennedy III is the grandson of Robert “Bobby" F. Kennedy, JFK's younger brother.
 While bearing the Kennedy name, which has proven to be an asset to win almost any election, Joe also carries the charisma of his grandfather and his great-uncle.

-He has expressed no interest in running for president in 2020; although he has flirted with running for Massachusetts Governor in 2018, a possible move to build a longer resume for when America is ready for another President Kennedy.
+He has expressed no interest in running for president in 2020, although he has flirted with running for Massachusetts governor in 2018, a possible move to build a longer resume for when America is ready for another President Kennedy.

 9. Terry McAullife

-Former Virginia Governor Terry McAuliffe chose not to seek, possibly opening up a bid for the presidency in 2020.
+Former Virginia Gov. Terry McAuliffe chose not to seek, possibly opening up a bid for the presidency in 2020.
 McAuliffe knows the ropes of presidential campaigns, having worked on the campaigns of Jimmy Carter and Bill Clinton (McAuliffe has been a very close ally to the Clintons).